-The connection point to the facility has been designed by Northrop and Certified by Ausgrid.
-The proposed connection point is located at the intersection of Segenhoe Street and Gordon Street.
-This will require approximately 149m of trenching on site and approximately 223m of trenching in Segenhoe Street.
+The connection point to the existing power infrastructure is within the site, with a total length of approximately 49m.
+The trenching for the connection point will be carried out in conjunction with the earthworks for the proposed pad.
 For further details of the connection works, refer to the Northrop plans which have been certified by Ausgrid.
 Refer to Appendix J - Ausgrid Certified Plans.